Funding for this project was provided by the The David and Pearl Louie Family Foundation and Cathay Bank

 羅省李氏敦宗公所

-During the 19th Century, the Chinese in America formed organizations to provide support for new immigrants.
-These “associations” or “huiguan”, which had centuries-old antecedents in China, were formed through commonalities between members, including origin, family lineage and surname, and one’s business operations.
-Some of the earliest and most famous of these organizations were San Francisco’s “Six Chinese Companies,” named after six clan or district associations representing those whose members hailed from Kong Chow 岡州, Ning Yung , Sam Yup 三邑, Yeong Wo 陽 和, Hop Wo 合 和, and Yan Wo 人 和.
+During the 19th century, the Chinese in America formed organizations to provide support for new immigrants.
+These “huiguan” 會館, which had centuries-old antecedents in China, were formed through commonalities between members, including origin, family lineage and surname, and one’s business operations.
+Some of the earliest of these organizations were San Francisco’s “Chinese Six Companies,” named after six clan or district associations representing those whose members hailed from Kong Chow 岡州, Ning Yung 寧陽, Sam Yup 三邑, Yeong Wo 陽 和, Hop Wo 合 和, and Yan Wo 人 和.
 Through their combined political and social reach, these associations worked to better the lives of the Chinese in America.
-Some of their functions included facilitating the arrival of new Chinese immigrants, whether to reunite family members or transport new labor, starting a Chinese language school in San Francisco, organizing general community medical and hospitalization services (the Chinese were not allowed to be admitted to the county hospital), providing banking services to connect those with relatives back in China, or fighting anti-Chinese legislation through legal counsel.
-Eventually, affiliate organizations were formed in Los Angeles.
-As 19th Century Chinese were essentially treated as outsiders of American society, these associations allowed members to both compete and to nurture relationships within their communities.
+Some of their functions included facilitating the arrival of new Chinese immigrants, whether to reunite family members or transport new labor, organizing general community medical and hospitalization services (the Chinese were often excluded from public hospitals), providing banking services to connect with relatives back in China, or fighting anti-Chinese legislation through legal counsel.
+As the immigrant population increased and more associations were established, Chinese Six Companies adopted the broader name of Chinese Consolidated Benevolent Association 中華會館.
+By 1870, affiliate organizations were forming in Los Angeles.
+As 19th century Chinese were discriminated as outsiders of American society, these associations allowed members to nurture relationships within their communities.
 Members engaged in many business and recreational activities.
-With some fraternal associations being referred to as “tongs,” or “huiguan,” which literally means “gathering places,” they offered the Chinese a space of their own.
+With some fraternal associations being referred to as “tongs” 堂 or “huiguan,” which literally means “gathering places,” they offered the Chinese Americans a space of their own.